 Ensure that the project team is fully aware of, and aligned with, the project scope and expectations for delivery.

 Ensure that all appropriate persona/roles receive the training materials and user guides.

 Ensure that all the customer’s security requirements are in place.

 Ensure that the Security Concept is in place.

-The outline of the templates and components that will be used in the new application.
-Includes details such as inheritance rules, permissions and relationships, amongst others.
+The outline of the templates and components that are used in the new application.
+Includes details such as inheritance rules, permissions, and relationships, among others.

 Details of the components and templates relationship concept.

 Specification details for each of the components to be implemented.

 The concept of how to develop against and test any external interfaces that may not be open/available to the development or test environments.

 Plan/implement mock-ups of these interfaces to ensure that testing is as close to production-like behavior as possible.